 Due to the growing number of purchasing bodies procuring services and goods through framework agreements, your business should be considering a business intelligence service that will support your search for framework opportunities.

 The Frameworks module supports early engagement and has several core benefits.
 The tool can support your team to:

-- Find new framework notices for application
+- Find new framework tendering notices for application

 - Research active and prior frameworks to better understand a buyer’s requirements